Societatea de Transport București: Liveries and logos

 The first RATB livery was applied in 1991, it was supposed to be a transitional livery until a better design would be found.
 Most older vehicles were painted in an overall yellow livery, that was first introduced on the new Ikarus 260 buses brought from Hungary, however, the Ikarus livery was the standard one applied on the 260 and 280 buses that were developed in the 1970s.
 None of the less, most refurbished vehicles were outshopped with this livery until 1997.
 At this time, up to 2006, RATB began experimenting with various liveries, because the general sense of "freedom" meant that drivers could personalize their vehicles.
-As stated previously, the current STB/RATB livery appeared in 1996, after experimenting on V3A-93 trams.
+A new white RATB livery appeared in 1996, with yellow stripes applied below the headlights on trams, after experimenting on V3A-93 trams.
 Most trams and buses with the colorful liveries (for example the V3A-FAUR trams came from the factory painted in pink, and V3A-M2000 trams had a blood-red front end, whilst some DAC trolleybuses had advertisements for various products that covered them) were all repainted into this livery, with the only exception being Ikarus trolleybuses that retain their factory paint job, and Bucur LF trams that include silver and olive green design.

 A new livery has been adopted for the new Otokar buses, with a white rooftop, black window band, and turquoise-blue bodywork.
 The blue color reflects the usage of blue for bus routes on official maps for the past 50 years.

 The current logo was adopted once with the company name change in 2018, whilst the old RATB logo has its origins in 1983, when the new ITB logo was adopted.
+With the reception of new Astra Imperio Metropolitan trams starting from 2022, STB rolling stock transitioned to a green colour scheme which has been applied on all newly delivered STB trams, buses and trolleybuses.
+Some, but not all, trams from the older Bucur and V3A-93 types have also been repainted in the green colour scheme.